lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 **1.11.** To delete these search results and return to the query interface, click on the 'x' in the tab in the table, next to where it says "dp03_catalogs_10yr.MPCORB".
 The Portal will return to the interface where you select the catalog set.
+Select the "DP0.3 Catalogs" tab once again.
 Click on "Reset Column Selections & Constraints" above the table interface to remove the previous query.
-Refreshing the browser window is another way to return the Portal to the state corresponding to clicking on "DP0.3 Catalogs" tab.
+Refreshing the browser window is another way to return the Portal to the state corresponding to the first time you clicked on "DP0.3 Catalogs" tab upon logging into the RSP.

 Step 2.
 Create a color-color diagram from the ``SSObject`` table